CPVazquez/CS6343Linear/Workflows/Manager/README.md

-# Delivery Assigner
+# Workflow Manager
 ## Written By
-Daniel Garcia and Carla Vazquez
+Daniel Garcia(left) and Carla Vazquez

 ## Description
 This component acts as the central manager for the workflow.
-It recieves the original requests from outside the system, from clients.
+It receives the original requests from outside the system, from clients.

 ## Setup
 Machine requirements: